Mimetic Explicit Time Discretiztions: Wave Equations With Variable Material Properties

-This section will describe all of the second order wave equations that can be easily generated using the operators in Table \ref{General Fundamental Operators}.
-A general diagram chasing second order wave equation has the form
+This section describes all of the second order wave equations that can be generated using the operators that were generated using diagram chasing in Section \ref{Second Order D0s}.
+These wave equations have the form

 where $W = W(t,x,y,z)$ is a scalar or vector function and where $\mathscr{A}$ is $\pm$ an operator from Table \ref{General Fundamental Operators} with the $+$ or $-$ chosen so that $\mathscr{A}$ is negative operator.
 This provides 12 possible wave equations.
 Another four equations are obtained using the operators in \ref{Vector Laplacians}.
-Many of these equations are equivalent as will discussed below.
+Many of these equations are equivalent but will not be equivalent in the discrete setting.
+All of these equations are dimensionless as the map a space onto it self so the spatial dimensions of the functions play no role.